-Many who get TEFL/TESOL certified and plan to teach English, whether recent college grads, career changers, or even retirees, hit the TEFL job search without having ever set foot in front of an actual class of students.
-Yet, some teaching jobs require—or at least prefer—experience, leading job seekers to ask themselves the age-old question: How can I get teaching experience before getting a teaching job?
-Luckily, there are plenty of ways to do just that, including volunteering, teaching English online, becoming a private tutor, working at an English immersion summer camp, and more!
+Many who get TEFL/TESOL certified and plan to teach English, whether recent college grads, career changers, or even retirees, hit the TEFL/TESOL job search without having ever appeared in front of an actual class of students.
+Yet, some teaching jobs require — or at least prefer — experience, leading job seekers to wonder how to get TEFL/TESOL experience before getting a teaching job.
+Luckily, there are plenty of ways to do just that, including volunteering, becoming a private tutor, and more!

 How can I get TEFL/TESOL teaching experience?

 The answer to this question of how to get TEFL/TESL experience depends on factors such as where you live, how flexible you are, and the amount of time you have available.
-Luckily, for most newly certified teachers, at least one of these 7 ways to get teaching experience will be within reach.
+Luckily, for most newly certified teachers, at least one of these six ways to get teaching experience will be within reach.

 1. Teach English online to get EFL teaching experience

-Teaching English online is another great way to gain EFL teaching experience (teaching English as a foreign language).
+Teaching English online is another great way to gain EFL teaching experience.
 In recent years, the field of teaching English online has skyrocketed, so much so that Bridge has developed its own suite of courses to prepare future online English teachers for the virtual classroom: Specialized Certifications in Teaching English Online.

 Many online English teaching jobs require little or no previous ESL teaching experience, making them the perfect opportunity to get your foot in the door.
 Teaching English online provides the opportunity to get teaching experience from the comfort of your own home or while you travel, but those are not the only reasons why it has become increasingly popular.
 Learn why Colby, a classroom teacher in China, also teaches online.

 Some companies to check out if you’d like to teach English online and don’t yet have experience are:

 Browse more online teaching jobs on the Bridge Job Board.